abbasrajaei/industrial-waste-co2-mineralization/bof-slag/03-impurity-removal/README.md

 > **Mg²⁺(aq) + 2OH⁻(aq) ⇌ Mg(OH)₂(s)**

 Mg(OH)₂ generally becomes significant at a higher pH than Fe and Mn hydroxides.
 Calcium remains comparatively soluble under the investigated purification conditions.

-The photographs support the proposed precipitation sequence, but visual appearance alone cannot establish the chemical composition of each solid.
-The assignments must be checked against ICP-OES measurements of the residual liquid and, where available, SEM-EDS and XRD results for the recovered precipitates.

 ## Main observations